fredemmott/HTCC/docs/settings.md

 DWORD, number of milliseconds between subsequent wheel ticks.

-### ScrollWheelMilliseconds

-DWORD, number of milliseconds between emulated scroll wheel ticks when using virtual mouse/touch screen as action sink.

 ### ScrollWheelAccelerationMilliseconds

 DWORD, number of milliseconds to wait before speeding up the scroll wheel.